 - To assess the damages, you must take your lavender plant out of the soil.
 This allows you to see if the roots have a fungal disease or if they are rotten due to overwatering.
 Remove rotten roots with sterile pruners.

-- After every cut you make, use an alcohol disinfectant to kill any fungal spores and prevent spreading of the infection.
+- After every cut you make, use an alcohol disinfectant to kill any fungal spores and prevent the spreading of the infection.

-- If you find the plant’s roots are infected, it is obvious that the soil is probably the cause for this.
+- If you find the plant’s roots are infected, it is obvious that the soil is probably the cause of this.
 Discard the soil and replace it with appropriate soil that has good drainage and moderate nutrient levels.

 - On the other hand, treat the infected soil with a fungicide to kill any remaining fungus.
 Avoid using that soil and location for planting for a long time.